RatWasHere/bmods/README.md

 From there, you can install, update, and delete mods.
 After installing a mod, make sure to reload (**CTRL + R**) or restart Bot Maker for Discord.

+> [!IMPORTANT]
+> Please make sure that you have an existing command in your project before trying to access the Mod Manager!

 ### Manual Installation

 1. Download the repository by clicking "Code" on the repository's home page and selecting "Download ZIP".